 Why we picked the Astro Gaming A50:

 The refreshed A50 lives up to the Astro name, and then some.
-Showcasing a futuristic design imbued with wireless 5.8ghz technology, this high-end headset delivers some of the best audio of anything in our roundup.
+Showcasing a futuristic design imbued with wireless 5.8GHz technology, this high-end Xbox gaming headset delivers some of the best audio of anything in our roundup.
 The A50 boasts Dolby Digital 7.1 surround sound that provides an immersive soundscape no matter what you play.
 To further enhance your gameplay, three varied EQ modes allow you to adjust the sound — giving you a quick way to boost the bass or treble — while the unidirectional microphone helps isolate your voice from ambient noise.

-The A50 also includes all the extra perks you’d expect from a high-quality headset, including auto shutoff, hassle-free wireless connection, and long battery life.
+The Astro Gaming A50 also includes all the extra perks you’d expect from a high-quality headset, including auto shutoff, hassle-free wireless connection, and long battery life.
 But most importantly, the A50 makes games more engrossing and entertaining.
 For the serious gamer, the audiophile, or those who just love great sound, it's a must-have — provided you're willing and able to cough up the cash.
-For Xbox gamers, Astro offers an Xbox One-specific version, which includes a wireless adapter for the console to get the most from the headset.
+For Xbox gamers, Astro offers an Xbox One-specific version, which includes an Xbox wireless adapter for the console to get the most from the headset.

-The best premium wired headset for Xbox One
+The best premium wired headset

 Why should you buy this?
-It's the best sounding wired headset for virtual surround available for the Xbox One.
+It's the best-sounding wired headset for virtual surround available for the Xbox One.